httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 ## Proxy-Status Parameters {#params}

 This section lists parameters that can be used on the members of the Proxy-Status field.
-Unrecognised parameters SHOULD be ignored.
+Unrecognised parameters MUST be ignored.

 ### error